-After the dough is sufficiently chilled, place it onto a floured countertop.
+After the dough is sufficiently chilled, place it onto a lightly floured surface or countertop.

 Though it looks shaggy, you should find that it rolls out into a very smooth dough.
-Just make sure you keep the dough well floured to prevent sticking.
+Just make sure you keep the dough and the rolling pin well floured to prevent sticking.

 Keep in mind that when you boil the pierogies, they will expand and end up larger than how they are uncooked.

-Take a small spoonful of the mashed potato filling and place it onto the circle.
+Take a small spoonful of the cheesy potato filling and place it onto the circle.